|

 your, what you/what would, what can, what had, what do, what have/whatever

-would the, would you, would
+would the, would his, would you, would

 he, would be, would it, would she, would have